igaray/name_pryer/README.md

 ### TODO

 ---
+* Add a vim-like macro recording and playback system.

+---
 * Add flag to specify operation only on files (default), only on dirs, or both.

 ``-m [f | d | b]``